thanthese/rubiks/readme.md

     R2 U' R2 U' R' U2 R2 U2 R2 U2 R' U R2 U R2

-There is no inverse.

 ### Permutate 4 edges (across)

 All bad edges are on `top`.
 Throws edges `front` to `back` and `left` to `right`.

     R2 U2 R' U2 R2 U2 R2 U2 R' U2 R2

-There is no inverse.